 - Violation of any of the above laws and policies while on campus, can result in a citation, immobilization or the towing of the vehicle at the owner's expense.

-- Effective with the 2013-14 Academic Year, Commuter Students are allowed to part in the residential parking lots on Monday through Friday, from 7:30am until 3pm, excluding the Assumption Lot.
+- Faculty, staff and commuter students are allowed to park in the residential parking lots on Monday through Friday, from 7:30am until 3pm, excluding the Assumption Lot for commuter students.

 Parking is Prohibited in the Following Areas